younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/doctrine/05_Adjudication_Stack.md

 # SECTION 5 — The Substrate Architecture: The Full Adjudication Stack

 Modern AI systems do not see teams or intentions.
 They see only the substrate processed through a multi-layer adjudication stack.
-To understand Substrate Engineering, one must understand this entire hierarchy exactly as it exists in MAS, KAS, and IAS.
+To understand AI Substrate Engineering, one must understand this entire hierarchy exactly as it exists in MAS, KAS, and IAS.

 ## Level 0 — Reality Layer
 (Invisible to AI)